How To Remove Water Spots From Cars

 Sick and tired of seeing water spots appearing on your car?
 Well, you are not alone that is for certain.
 Water spots are unsightly and detract from the overall aesthetic appearance of your car’s exterior.
 We are confident that you would be able to spot a car with water spots from a majority of cars parked on the street, it is almost unavoidable.
 Although, just because they are hard to avoid does not mean they cannot be treated.

 For our Australian residents, we generally encounter a cocktail of weather conditions from dry, wet, hot and so on.
 Unfortunately, this combination of weather conditions is the perfect mix for creating water spots on your car.
-Although do not fret, the good news is that water spots are not permanent, and you can remove them quite easily with a few handy tricks and tips.
+Although you do not need to fret, the good news is that water spots are not permanent, and you can remove them quite easily with a few handy tricks and tips, given that they are still fairly fresh.
 In this blog, we will discuss why water spots appear on your car, how to get rid of them, and finally, how to stop water spots from coming back.

-Water spots may seemingly appear out of nowhere- in some instances, you’ll likely see water spots after you’ve washed your car and left it to dry or when your car is inadvertently hit by water from a sprinkler or hose.
-Or alternatively, they might also show up after even after a short period of rain/light drizzle, the following day after when it is dry.
+Water spots may seemingly appear out of nowhere – in some instances, you’ll likely see water spots after you’ve washed your car and left it to dry or when your car is inadvertently hit by water from a sprinkler or hose.
+Or alternatively, they might also show up after even a short period of rain/light drizzle, the following day after when it is dry.

 Basically, a water spot is the residue of leftover traces of pollutants and minerals.
 A droplet on the paint, windows, or mirror can become a water spot if left alone and exposed to the sun’s heat and light.
 Although some consider rain as nature’s own car wash, rain is not as clean as you think it is considering there is an abundance of dust, organic carbon, sodium, salt and so on within it.
 Alternatively, even though your tap water is clean and safe, that too can cause water spots on your car for similar reasons related to the minerals it contains.